-Other ways are by partial zona dissection or cutting the shell with microtools and acid tyrode's which is a chemical that dissolves away part of the shell.
+Other ways are by partial zona dissection or cutting the shell with microtools and acid tyrode's, which is a chemical that dissolves away part of the shell.
 These methods are all good for making a hole in the shell and are easily done by a proficient embryologist.

-Here you can see a blastocyst that has had assisted hatching with a small section of the shell missing.
+You can see a blastocyst that has had assisted hatching with a small section of the shell missing.